 Increase your pace to one that’s comfortable but not your top walking speed.
 You’ll be walking faster in a moment, so make sure you leave yourself some room to increase your speed.

 Walk at a pace that is challenging to maintain, but not uncomfortable.
 You’re not looking to do a sprint, or risk injury.
 Try to keep a brisk pace that you can still maintain for 5 minutes.

 Return to a moderate pace, and see if you can mix something up with this portion of your walk.
 Try walking in hilly terrain if your walking area allows it, or add some inclines if you’re walking on a treadmill.
 If you’re outside and you want to add some intensity, try planning your route so you can get some incline walking during this segment.

-One more fast segment.
+This is the last fast segment.
 You can do it!
 Make sure you’re maintaining good posture, as it’s easy to lose your proper walking posture when you start to get tired.
 Try to walk as briskly as possible during this segment, since we’ll be cooling down after you finish.

 Slow down gradually from your fastest speed to a moderate pace, and finally to a slow cool-down pace.
 If you time it correctly, you can arrive back home or back to the office after this segment!

 The walking site recommends stretching after a walking workout instead of before.
 Choose some light stretches and gently ease into them.
 Stretch without bouncing, holding each stretch for around 30 seconds, and breathing through each stretch.